apache/cloudstack-www/blog/2019-04-09-announcing-apache-cloudstack-4-12.md

 <!-- truncate -->

   <p>Apache CloudStack is an integrated Infrastructure-as-a-Service (IaaS) software platform that allows users to build feature-rich public and private cloud environments.
 CloudStack includes an intuitive user interface and rich API for managing the compute, networking, software, and storage resources.
-The project became an Apache top level project in March, 2013.</p>
+The project became an Apache top level project in March 2013.</p>
   <p>More information about Apache CloudStack can be found at&nbsp;<a href="http://cloudstack.apache.org/">http://cloudstack.apache.org/</a><br /><strong></strong></p>
   <p> </p>
   <p><strong># Documentation</strong></p>